Ironicbay/doom_nukem/README.md

 # Doom-Nukem

-A short FPS game inspired by old school shooters, mainly DOOM, done in ray-casting.
+A short game inspired by old school FPS, mainly DOOM, done in ray-casting.

 To install the library on linux : make installSDL